fboender/scriptform/doc/MANUAL.md

 If a script's exit code is not 0, it is assumed an error occured.
 Scriptform will show the script's stderr output (in red) to the user instead of stdin.

-FIXME:
-If the form definition has a `script_raw` field, and its value is `true`, Scriptform will pass the output of the script to the browser as-is.
-This allows scripts to show images, stream a file download to the browser or even show completely custom HTML output.
-The script's output must be a valid HTTP response, including headers and a body.
-Examples of raw script output can be found in the `examples/raw` directory.

 ## <a name="callbacks">Callbacks</a>

 Callbacks are called after the form has been submitted and its values have been validated.
 They are the actual implementations of the form's action.